Strayboots

 To avoid last-minute scrambling, HR teams should plan spring activities early in the year.
 Corporate team building activities are especially effective during this period, combining engagement with strategy, collaboration, and movement.

 Booking early also allows teams to align spring events with training goals established in Q1, creating continuity rather than disconnected experiences.
+For concrete inspiration, you can browse Spring 2026 team building activities that slot neatly into your Q2 calendar.

 How Often Should We Run Team Building Training in 2026?